ninfo-py/ninfo/README.md

 nInfo
 =====

-nInfo is a tool and framework (and lots of plugins) for gathering information on an
+nInfo is a tool and framework (and lots of plugins) for gathering information on any of the following:

- * IP Address
+ * IP Address (v4 or v6)
  * MAC Address
  * Hostname
  * Username

 It consists of multiple plugin classes that implement a `get_info` function.
-The classes contain metadata for the type of arguments they accept, and if they are relevant for internal and or external hosts.
+The classes contain metadata for acceptable arguments, and if they are relevant for internal and or external hosts.

 The tool